cloudrainstar/bionemo-framework/docs/docs/models/example_model_tutorial.md

         self.linear2 = nn.Linear(64, 3)

     def forward(self, x: Tensor) -> Tensor:
-        # we could return a dictionary of strings to tensors here, but let's demonstrate this is not necessary
         x = x.view(x.size(0), -1)
         z = self.linear1(x)
         z = self.relu(z)